gabeklein/expressive-mvc/README.md

 ```
 > This will have no bearing on context, it will simply be "provided" to everyone.
 Wrapping children, in this case, is doable but optional.
 >
-> The active instance is destroyed when its Provider unmounts.
+> The active instance is likewise destroyed when its Provider unmounts.
 You'll most likely use this to limit the existence of a Singleton (and its side-effects), to when a particular UI is on-screen.

 <br/>